-11 Mar Slim Interview: Lewisham rapper talks ‘Again & Again’ opening doors, record label interest, chemistry with 1st Born and debut mixtape ‘Still Working’
+11 Mar Lewisham rapper Slim explains how ‘Again & Again’ opened doors, record label interest and debut mixtape ‘Still Working’

 Slim Interview – One of the UK rap game’s freshest exports with a growing buzz is none other than Slim, a rapper from Lewisham who has made waves as of late.